He’s got the look, the skills and the speed, all while not bothering to tie his shoelaces.

 He’s Denard Robinson, sophomore quarterback of the Michigan Wolverines – a young man that’s not only torching the record books in college football’s opening weeks – but also single handedly cooled off Rich Rodriguez’s coaching hot seat.

-Robinson has been the talk of college football – and it’s showing across multiple fronts, from Michigan emerging back into the polls, to Robinson himself being listed as the current Heisman frontrunner.
+Robinson has been the talk of college football – and it’s showing across multiple fronts.
+Michigan is back in the polls.
+Also, Robinson himself is the current Heisman frontrunner.

 Amidst all the flash and the flare – there’s simply way too much hype surrounding Robinson.

-This is Michigan and the kid definitely has talent – but there can only be one conclusion for the hype machine – and that’s that college football is desperate for a fresh face to hang its hat on, the face of a flashy quarterback in the college game.
+This is Michigan and the kid definitely has talent – but there can only be one conclusion for the hype machine.
+College football is desperate for a fresh face to hang its hat on.
+Robinson is the face of a flashy quarterback and a perfect match.

 Gone is “The Chosen One”, Tim Tebow.
 Also gone are Colt McCoy and Sam Bradford.